 As of WorldEdit 7.1, there is now a

 //watchdog command.
 This command tells WorldEdit to talk to the server's watchdog, ensuring that it doesn't incorrectly trigger when WorldEdit is applying modifications to the world.
 The plan is to have this enabled by default in the future if everything works out.

 There are still legitimate reasons the watchdog may be triggered, and these are often the cases where the server crashes for edits below 100 million blocks.
 For example, Minecraft has a rare bug that can cause chunks to load forever.
 As WorldEdit triggers many chunk loads, it's statistically more likely to run into this issue, especially on larger edits.
 As the server is going to be stuck forever, this is a legitimate crash caused by Minecraft.
 If you're encountering issues like this frequently on Bukkit-based servers, we recommend switching to Paper as they fix most causes of this bug.

 WorldEdit has a massive community of users whose primary language is not English.
 Until now, they've had to rely on unsupported third-party modifications or stick with English.
 Now, WorldEdit natively supports every language that Minecraft supports.

 As the WorldEdit team cannot possibly know over one hundred languages, this is a community effort.
 We have a CrowdIn page where we massively appreciate contributions.
 Translations will also, of course, not be perfect from the start.
 As of writing, only a few languages have complete translations, one of which being LOLCAT.

 If you want to override any messages or download new translations, you can create a new folder within the WorldEdit directory named

 strings.json, and per-language files are called

 language-Code/strings.json.
 For example, an Australian English file is

-Aside from these more substantial changes, many small improvements have happened across the board.
+Aside from these more substantial changes, many minor improvements have happened across the board.
 If you'd like to read the full changelog, it's available here.